 Another critical aspect of the design phase is where to actually put your walkable skylight.
 If you’re looking to maximize daylighting benefits, there are some considerations to think through.
 (This includes things like glare and additional heat.)

-If you do want to place the skylight for maximum light, make sure your design and build firm understands this goal.
+If you do want to place the skylight for maximum light, make sure your design and build firm understand this goal.
 Together you can assess where on your property or site is best to place the feature.

 3. Size of the Walkable Skylight

 One of the great benefits of a walkable skylight is right there in the name.
 It’s walkable!
-This means you’re less restricted on the size of the skylight because it’s not going to be interfering with the usable space on your deck, rooftop, walkway, or other surface.
+This means you’re less restricted on the size of the skylight because it’s not going to be interfering with the usable space on your deck, rooftop, walkway, or another surface.

 This freedom with size and shape is a major benefit of creating a custom architectural glass piece.
 You get to design the specifications and dimensions of that feature to match your space.